mila-dan/disaster-response-pipeline/README.md

 ## by Liudmila Danilovskaya

+The goal of this project is to create a solution which allows to effectively response to a disaster by classifying the text messages received during the disaster and further sending them to the relevant disaster response organizations.

-The goal of this project is to create a machine learning pipeline to categorize messages that were sent during disaster events.
-The project includes a web app where an emergency worker can input a new message and get classification results in several categories.
+This is achieved by creating a machine learning model that categorizes thousands of real messages that were sent during natural disaster events into one or multiple categories.
+The user can input a new message in the web app and get the categories of the message.

 ## Datasets